expressjs/discussions/docs/CHARTER.md

 Members who do not participate consistently at the level of a majority of the other members are expected to resign.

+TC memberships are not time-limited.
+The TC is limited to a maximum of 10 members.

+In order to ensure adequate representation of the interests of diverse stakeholders, no more than one-third of the TC membership may be affiliated with the same company/entity.
+If a change in TC membership or a change of affiliation by a TC member creates a situation where more than one-third of the TC membership are affiliated with the same company/entity, then the situation must be immediately remedied by the removal of member status from one or more TC members affiliated with the over-represented company.

 ## Section 4: Roles & Responsibilities

 The Express TC manages all aspects of both the technical and community